Links to voting resources and answers to your questions.

 Mail ballots can also be dropped off in secure ballot intake stations (previously known as “drop boxes”) at Early Voting locations and at other designated locations during specific times.
 Check the information sheet that comes with your mail ballot or VotePinellas.gov for locations.

 On Election Day, you can only drop off your mail ballot at one of the three Supervisor of Elections offices between 7:00 a.m. and 7:00 p.m.
-(If you bring your mail ballot to your regular polling place on Election Day, you will have to exchange it and vote with an in-person ballot instead.)
+If you bring your mail ballot to your regular polling place on Election Day, you will have to exchange it and vote with an in-person ballot instead.

 (3) ASK SOMEONE ELSE TO DROP IT OFF FOR YOU: You can drop off mail ballots for your spouse, parent, child, grandparent, grandchild, sibling, spouse’s parent, spouse’s child, spouse’s grandparent, spouse’s grandchild, or spouse’s sibling.
 You are limited to delivering two additional ballots outside of the family members listed here.

-Bring your mail ballot to your polling place and give it to the poll worker.
+If you have a mail ballot but you decide you want to vote in person on Election Day or during Early Voting instead, you can.
+It is recommended to bring your mail ballot to your polling place and give it to the poll worker.
 They will cancel your mail ballot and give you an in-person ballot so you can vote at the polling place.

 IMPORTANT: You cannot just drop off your completed mail ballot at your polling place on Election Day.
 You must either turn in your mail ballot and vote with an in-person ballot instead, or you must take your mail ballot to one of the three Supervisor of Elections offices by 7:00 p.m.